-International migrants in India face many obstacles to integration under the slightly unfavourable policies in India, which ranked last out of 52 MIPEX countries.
-India scores 24 on the 100-point MIPEX scale, while the average MIPEX scored 50/100.
+International migrants in India face many obstacles to integration under the slightly unfavourable policies in India.
+India’s policies place it in the bottom three of 56 MIPEX countries.
+India scores 24 on the 100-point MIPEX scale, while the average MIPEX scored 49/100.
 Among MIPEX countries, Indian policies are most similar to Indonesia’s.
 The obstacles facing migrants in India are greater than in the other Asian MIPEX countries.

 India’s approach to integration is categorised by MIPEX as ‘immigration without integration’ because Indian policies refuse to recognise India as a country of immigration.
 Although immigrants are able to settle long-term in India, they are denied basic rights and equal opportunities to participate in society.
 In fact, access to basic rights and equal opportunities are weaker in India than in nearly all MIPEX countries.

 India’s approach to integration matters because its policies influence whether or not integration works as a two-way process.
 The way that governments treat immigrants strongly influences how well immigrants and the public interact and think of each other.
 India’s current policies encourage the public to see immigrants as subordinates and foreigners.

 Furthermore, many obstacles emerge for immigrants in nearly all areas of life in India, with the exception of family reunification and permanent residence policies.
 Anti-discrimination policies, health and political participation policies emerged as particularly unfavourable for integration.
 Compared to the situation in the other 56 MIPEX countries, international migrants in India are confronted with the weakest anti-discrimination policies and migrant health policies and some of the most unfavourable migrant education, nationality and political participation policies.

 - Labour market mobility: Unfavourable: Immigrants with the legal right to work face major obstacles to access the labour market, with no general and targeted support to improve their professional skills or opportunities.